Airpes designs are adapted to the needs of every customer in terms of industry, use, space and performance.

 The semi-gantry crane basically is a gantry crane with one of its sides moving on an aerial rail.
 This is one of the bridge crane designs also used both in indoor and in outdoors, but with this design the whole crane moves just back and forward, so you can’t install wheels and you lose the 360º mobility.
 The aerial side of the crane allows more comfortable moving of the loads.
 The side of the crane that is moving on the ground on rails is usually placed in the end of the building or next to the walls for not impeding freedom of movement of workers and machinery.
 It is a good option if you want to move heavy loads but can’t install a pillar structure on both sides of the crane.

-Pros: easy to install, higher loading capacity, more stability
+Easy to install, higher loading capacity and more stability

 Single Rail Cranes